cavalcantejean/smart-acessorios/README.md

     *   Once the index is active ("Enabled"), retry the operation in your application.
     *   **Why this happens:** Firestore uses indexes to make queries fast.
 For complex queries, it needs you to explicitly define these indexes so it can prepare the data for efficient retrieval.
     *   **Example:** A query like `collection('products').where('category', '==', 'electronics').orderBy('price', 'asc')` would likely require a composite index on `category` (ascending) and `price` (ascending).
+    After you create the index in the Firebase console and it finishes building, the error should be resolved.

 **3. Function `X` called with invalid data:**